Rebecca Lake (footballer)

-Rebecca Emily Lake (born 13 May 1999) is a New Zealand footballer who plays for Vancouver Rise FC in the Northern Super League.
+Rebecca Emily Lake (born 13 May 1999) is a New Zealand footballer who plays as a center-back for V-Women's League team Thái Nguyên T&T.

 Early life

 Lake played youth football with Waimakariri United AFC.

 Club career

 From 2014 to 2022, Lake played with Canterbury United Pride in the New Zealand Women's National League, captaining the side for three seasons, and completing a three-peat league championship in 2020.
 She also played with Coastal Spirit FC during this time.

 In 2023, she joined Australian club Northern Tigers FC in the second tier NPL New South Wales.

 In July 2023, she signed with New Zealand club Wellington Phoenix, who played in the A-League Women, the first tier of football in Australia.
 During her first season, she was named the team's vice captain.
 In March 2024, after appearing in 17 of the club's first 18 matches, she suffered a season-ending injury, due to a high ankle sprain.
 After the season, she re-signed with the club for the 2024–25 season.
 However, after only two matches into the new season, she suffered another season-ending injury, after rupturing ligaments in her left foot.
 In July 2025, she briefly joined Cashmere Technical in New Zealand.
 In September 2025, she departed the Wellington Phoenix.

 In September 2025, she joined Canadian Northern Super League club Vancouver Rise FC.

+In April 2026, Lake joined Vietnamese club Thái Nguyên T&T, becoming the first foreign player in the team's history.